 Other Ørsted Energy Meters

-It’s not said explicitly how customers can submit meter readings, or how they read different types of meter, but logging into Ørsted portal is probably the way to go.
+It’s not said explicitly how customers can submit meter readings, or how they read different types of meters, but logging into the Ørsted portal is probably the way to go.

-Customers with a supply agreement can have a AMR Meter (Automatic Meter Readings) installed.
+Customers with a supply agreement can have an AMR Meter (Automatic Meter Readings) installed.
 This means bills are more accurate and access to the meter doesn’t have to be pre-arranged.
-It’s similar to having a smart meter in terms of reporting to the energy company, but doesn’t report usage and cost to the user in real-time.
+It’s similar to having a smart meter in terms of reporting to the energy company but doesn’t report usage and cost to the user in real time.

 Ørsted Energy Bills